-She has Echo an 8 year old very cute but grumpy Persian Chinchilla cat and a new arrival called Smudge, an 8 month old Ragdoll keeping Echo and Carol on their toes.
+She has Echo an 8 year old very cute but grumpy Persian Chinchilla cat.
 She reports that at home It's a bit like the Pink Panther films when the butler Cato jumps out and attacks when least expecting it!
 Hence her sometimes frazzled appearance!

 Inesa joined Abercorn Team in March 2017 looking for new challenges and learning opportunities after working as a receptionist within Hospitality industry.
 Originally from Lithuania, Inesa moved to Edinburgh about 5 years ago - which she claims is the best decision she has ever made!
 Inesa enjoys living and working here, as she has met tons of amazing people and grown in so many different ways.